chas523/synqevra/Readme.md

 ## Setup

 ### 1. Setting up ThingsBoard
-Navigate to `fpl_thingsboard/backend` folder
+1. Navigate to `fpl_thingsboard/backend` folder
-For initial running, you **have to** use command
+2. For initial run, you **have to** use command
 `docker compose run --rm -e INSTALL_TB=true -e LOAD_DEMO=true thingsboard-ce`
 or
 `docker compose run --rm -e INSTALL_TB=true -e LOAD_DEMO=false thingsboard-ce`
 if you don't want demo data.
-Run `docker compose up` command and wait till initial configuration is complete
+3. Run `docker compose up` command and wait till initial configuration is complete
-Check your ip address using `ipconfig` command (Windows)
+4. Check your ip address using `ipconfig` command (Windows).
 In browser go to `{YOUR_IP_ADDRESS}:8088` (ex. `10.0.1.35:8088`) or `localhost:8088` if you are using local machine
-Log in as sysadmin@thingsboard.org and change your password (default: sysadmin)
+5. Log in as sysadmin@thingsboard.org and change your password (default: sysadmin)
+Go to `http://localhost:8088/settings/general` and set `Base URL` to `http://localhost:8088`
-You can create or modify other users and their roles.
+6. You can create or modify other users and their roles.
 We will use tenant account with Tenant Admin role
 If you loaded demo data, then you can log in as tenant@thingsboard.org and change your password (default: tenant)
-If you didn't load demo data, create new tenant by navigating to Tenants > `+` in top right corner > add name "Tenant" > Manage tenant admins > `+` in top right corner > add email "tenant@thingsboard.org" and follow the link to set password
+If you didn't load demo data, as sysadmin create new tenant by navigating to Tenants → `+` in top right corner → add name "Tenant" >
+Manage tenant admins → `+` in top right corner → add email "tenant@thingsboard.org" and follow the link to set password
-Go to Entities > Gateways > add new Gateway  (`+` in top right corner) > Name: `ThingsBoard IoT Gateway` > Type: `DEFAULT` > click `Create`
+7. Go to: Entities → Gateways → add new Gateway  (`+` in top right corner) > Name: `ThingsBoard IoT Gateway` → Type: `DEFAULT` → click `Create`
 You don't have to download generated file, just go to `General configuration` on created gateway and copy `Access Token`
 > [!IMPORTANT]
 > In newer versions of ThingsBoard, you don't have to copy Access Token, we can edit the Access Token of the gateway directly (see step 3).

 ### 2. Setting up Medplum
-Make sure that docker is running.
+1. Make sure that docker is running.
 Navigate to `http://localhost:3001/` in your browser.
-Log in as admin.
+2. Log in as admin.
 Default credentials are:
 - Email: `admin@example.com`
 - Password: `medplum_admin`